redwoodjs/redwoodjs-com-archive/cookbook/Background_Worker.md

 export const postSignupTask = async ({ userId, emailPayload }) => {
-  // Send a welcome email to new user. await sendEmailWithTemplate({
+  // Send a welcome email to new user.
+  // You'll have to have an integration with an email service for this to work. await sendEmailWithTemplate({
     ...emailPayload,
     TemplateModel: {